This contest is intended to provide a new side-by-side race for Autonomous Line Follower vehicles.

-The robot must be no more than 20 cm wide and 30 cm long at any time and the maximum height is 20 cm. with no maximum weight.
+The robot must be no more than 20 cm wide and 30 cm long at any time and the maximum height is 20 cm. with a maximum weight of 3Kg.
 The robot shall be self-contained.
 A downward facing infrared detector is to be used to start the robot’s forward movement and placed that the front most part of the robot is less than 2″ from the sensor.
 The infrared light will be ON until the start of the race.
 When the light is ON the robot must NOT run.
 The robot must also detect the black stopping zone following the finish line and come to a full stop before the foam safety barrier, 90cm (3′).
 The front 2cm of the robot must be opaque, e.g. black electrical tape, MRG sticker, etc can be used to ensure that the robot can be detected and an accurate time recorded.

 - No fuel cells, compressed gasses or other combustion processes are permitted.

 - Lithium Ion, Lithium Polymer may be used under strict conditions (see MRG General Rules)

 - No scratching or other damage to the playing field

 - No remote control of any kind is permitted.
 Once released the robot must be autonomous.

 The MRG identification sticker(s) (as supplied during registration) must be easily readable on the robot’s body while the robot is in competition.

 The best of three runs determines the winner.
 If a robot leaves the track it is the loser.
 If both robots leave the track the robot that left first is the loser of that run.
 If a robot fails to stop within the stopping zone and collides with the safety barrier a 5 second penalty will be added to it’s time.